 House / 3 bedrooms / sleeps 6

-A stunning, newly-renovated three bedroom house on the banks of the River Tweed in Kelso with magnificent 180° views over the river and race course to open countryside beyond.
+A stunning, newly-renovated three bedroom house on the banks of the River Tweed in Kelso with magnificent 180° views over the river to open countryside beyond.
 Outside, a fabulous tiered garden with different levels for dining, seating and barbecues leads to the river.
-The south-facing roof terrace provides further opportunities to relax and watch the wildlife on the river or see the fishermen try their luck on the legendary junction beat below.
+The south-facing roof terrace provides further opportunities to relax and watch the wildlife on the river or see the fishermen try their luck on the legendary Junction beat below.

-The house has been beautifully furnished by the owners (one of whom works for a local interior-designer) and is equipped to an extremely high standard with guest's every need in mind including a 40" flat screen HD television with the complete Sky package, DVD and surround sound, wireless internet connection, Egyptian cotton bed linen and towels and even a mini-bar in the master bedroom!
+The house has been beautifully furnished by the owners and is equipped to an extremely high standard with guest's every need in mind including a 40" flat screen HD television with the complete Sky package, DVD and surround sound, wireless internet connection, Egyptian cotton bed linen and towels and even a mini-bar in the master bedroom!